Lobstrco/lobstr-browser-extension/@lobstrco/signer-extension-api/README.md

 # @lobstrco/signer-extension-api

-This packages builds a wrapper around the messaging system used to interact with the LOBSTR web extension.
-Client applications will be able to install this package from npm and then integrate with LOBSTR using dev-friendly methods.
+This packages builds a wrapper around the messaging system used to interact with the LOBSTR browser extension.
+Client applications will be able to install this package from npm and then integrate with the LOBSTR signer extension using dev-friendly methods.

 ## Getting Started
-To get started, you'll need both the LOBSTR extension and the API needed to integrate with it.
+To get started, you’ll need both the LOBSTR signer extension and the API needed to integrate with it.

-### Install the LOBSTR extension.
+### Install the LOBSTR signer extension.
-You'll want a local version of the extension to test with.
+You’ll require a local version of the extension to test.

-- Head over to the Chrome extension store and install LOBSTR into your browser.
+- Head over to the Chrome Web Store and install LOBSTR signer extension into your browser.

-### Install LOBSTR API
+### Install LOBSTR signer extension API
-Now we need a way to communicate with the extension.
-To facilitate this, we create a Javascript library called **@lobstrco/signer-extension-api** that will let you send and receives messages from the extension.
+Now, you need a way to communicate with the LOBSTR signer extension.
+To facilitate this, we created a Javascript library called **@lobstrco/signer-extension-api** that will let you send and receive messages from the extension.

 #### For ES2023 applications
 - Install the module using npm: ```npm install @lobstrco/signer-extension-api```